C-H-Chien/3D_Edge_Sketch/README.md

 Qiwu Zhang (qiwu_zhang@brown.edu) <br />
 *corresponding author <br />
 Please file an issue if there is any questions.

+## Acknowledgement
+Many thanks to [Prof. Ricardo Fabbri](https://rfabbri.github.io/) for contributing to the proposed methodology and assistance on the implementation.

 ## References
 Third-Order Edge Detector: [paper](https://ieeexplore.ieee.org/abstract/document/8382271) and [code](https://github.com/C-H-Chien/Third-Order-Edge-Detector).
 The code has been embedded to this repository.